UCHMS19-20/final-project-hjamesjames/goals.md

 work on graphics next to be able to move it around
 - object!!

-work from home bc you already have the setup
+work from home bc you will have the setup